 From time to time, I return to my roots as an educator.
 Through the years, many self-proclaimed and medically diagnosed students with ADHD crossed my path.
 Ultimately, I realized that my husband fit the category.

-Although I confess that I seldom attempt to “remediate” my husband, I sometimes apply former practices to help with ortanizational challenges.
+Although I confess that I seldom attempt to “remediate” my husband, I sometimes apply former practices to help with organizational challenges.
 In fact, categorizing, sorting, and organizing remain important to my own sense of well-being.
-Family and friends sometimes suggest that my “obsession” with organizing stems from deep seated control issues.
+Family and friends sometimes suggest that my “obsession” with organizing stems from deep-seated control issues.
 So be it!

-Even for those without ADD/ADHD, personal organization can make a big difference in efficient and effective living.
-Below, I share some suggestions, which I continue to find useful others and to myself.
+Even for those without ADD/ADHD, a personal organization can make a big difference in efficient and effective living.
+Below, I share some suggestions, which I continue to find useful to others and to myself.

 General Suggestions for Efficient Living

-- Recently, I rummaged through one of our daughter’s accumulation of tea bags.
-I organized the tea bags into containers for herbal teas, detox teas, sleepytime teas and breakfast blends to assist with morning wake up calls.
-(I’m relatively certain she has already dumpped all my individual groups back into her “everything goes” container.
+Recently, I rummaged through one of our daughter’s accumulation of tea bags.
+I organized the tea bags into containers for herbal teas, detox teas, sleepytime teas, and breakfast blends to assist with morning wake-up calls.
+(I’m relatively certain she has already dumped all my individual groups back into her “everything goes” container.
 No problem!

-- I like to organize clothes and other items into categories.
-Winter and summer clothes can be grouped by color groups with all blues together, all reds, and etc.
+I like to organize clothes and other items into categories.
+Winter and summer clothes can be grouped by color groups with all blues together, all reds, etc.

-- Toys and games can be catergorized.
+Toys and games can be categorized.
 For example, I use separate tubs for outside sports and indoor games.
 Items for soccer “live” together and do not belong with softball equipment, swim clothes, or dance outfits.

 A Few Suggestions for School Settings

-- If I were still teaching, school, I would write the class rules in simple words for a challenged student to keep at his/her desk.
+If I were still teaching, at school, I would write the class rules in simple words for a challenged student to keep at his/her desk.

-- Place a table outside the classroom for students who need a less distracting environment.
-Treat this as an opportunity rather than punishment.
+Place a table outside the classroom for students who need a less distracting environment.
+Treat this as an opportunity rather than a punishment.

 When teaching any new behavior to yourself or to others, monitor and practice for a minimum of three weeks.
 With practice, the new behavior will become habitual.